 Exposing online fake news

-about the last two years.
-The Covid-19 pandemic generated panic on a
+about the last few years.
+The COVID-19 pandemic generated panic on a

 worldwide scale and pushed states to make drastic decisions to save